-There are several reasons why these careers are increasingly popular.
+It's easy to see why these careers are growing so quickly.
 One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
 Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts any system still using it.
-Finally, there’s the red-hot real estate market and a property shortage that’s spurred further growth in new construction homes.
+Finally, there’s the dynamic real estate market as well as a property shortage that’s spurred further growth in new construction homes.

 - Air conditioners